Hadikhaled/MediConnect-Health-System/README.md

 5. Submit a pull request.

 ## License
+MediConnect aims to create a connected and patient-centric healthcare ecosystem, enhancing accessibility, communication, and overall efficiency in healthcare delivery.

 This project is licensed under the MIT License.
 You can find a copy of the license in the [LICENSE](LICENSE) file.